archfizz/slotmachine/README.markdown

 Usage with Silex
 ----------------

 Silex is a micro-framework that uses Symfony2 components.
-Like `SlotMachine\Page`, it also extends Pimple, and uses Symfony HttpFoundation.
+Like `SlotMachine`, it also extends Pimple, and uses Symfony HttpFoundation.
 Since SlotMachine was initally designed to work with Silex, a service provider is included as part of the the library.

 Below is an example of using SlotMachine in Silex, including Twig for templating.